RaedHabib/NTI---Deep-Learning-Projects/README.md

 # NTI---Deep-Learning-Projects
-These projects were done during the intensive AI scholarship in the National Telecommunication Institute, Egypt.
+These projects were done during the intensive AI scholarship at the National Telecommunication Institute, Egypt.